 1937: Sutherland moved to the White House in Kent.

-1939: Gave up his role at the Chelsea school of Art.
+1939: He gave up his role at the Chelsea school of Art.

 1940: Sutherland was appointed an official War Artist.
 He principally worked on the home front painting and drawing the mines and urban bomb damage.

-1941: Held his first retrospective exhibition along with Henry Moore and John Piper at the Temple Newsam Gallery in Leeds.
+1941: He held his first retrospective exhibition along with Henry Moore and John Piper at the Temple Newsam Gallery in Leeds.

 1944: The vicar of St Matthew’s in Northampton, Walter Hussey, commissioned him to paint “The Crucifixion” for the church.